-It’s easy to confuse dimples with changes in breast texture, and the size of the dimples can range from only a centimeter in size to a majority of the breast—making this symptom one that’s often hard to detect.
+It’s easy to confuse dimples with changes in breast texture, and the size of the dimples can range from only a centimeter in size to a majority of the breast, which makes this symptom hard to detect.

-Breast dimpling is less common for cancer patients and taken a little more seriously when noticed since it has fewer causes.
-Usually, the symptom is only caused by two conditions: fat necrosis (the breast tissue is dying, usually as a result of surgery or injury) and breast cancer.
+Usually, this symptom is a result of two conditions: fat necrosis (the breast tissue is dying, usually as a result of surgery or injury) or breast cancer.
 If the cause is cancer, it is normal to see other symptoms like discoloration and/or swelling before your breast starts to dimple, although this is not always the case.